 This is a listing of all my 2017 reviews roughly grouped by type (fiction or non-fiction and picture or chapter book) and then alphabetically.
+Board books are listed separately from other types of books.
 Please keep in mind that this is NOT a recommendation list, I review many books that I either do not like, or do not recommend to others.
 If you are looking to browse reviews by other characteristics, I have a more comprehensive listing of my commonly used tags broken down by category.

 Picture Book Fiction

 Best Friends in the Snow by Angela Shelf Medearis, illustrated by Ken Wilson-Max.

 Pizza Party by Grace Maccarone, illustrated by Emily Arnold McCully.

 We Can! (also titled If You Can, I Can) by Gay Su Pinnell, illustrated by Barbara Duke.

 The Absolutely True Diary of a Part-Time Indian: A Novel by Sherman Alexie, illustrated by Ellen Forney.

 The Birchbark House by Louise Erdrich.

 The Buried Bones Mystery (Clubhouse Mysteries #1) by Sharon M. Draper, illustrated by Jesse Joshua Watson.

 The Case of the Missing Trophy by Angela Shelf Medearis, illustrated by Robert Papp.